-That’s why Yeti have made sure the Hydrolok Zipper seals your backpack completely airtight so there is no risk of water getting inside.
+That’s why Yeti has made sure the Hydrolok Zipper seals your backpack completely airtight so there is no risk of water getting inside.

 When heading out into the wild, you need a waterproof backpack that can keep its contents completely dry.

-As Yeti have been using waterproof zippers on their line of coolers for a long time, they are well-equipped to make sure a waterproof backpack is pretty much impenetrable to water.
+As Yeti has been using waterproof zippers on their line of coolers for a long time, they are well-equipped to make sure a waterproof backpack is pretty much impenetrable to water.